 even more complicated.

-Sexuality is an important
+Sexuality is an

-to do with a person's ability to give and receive love.
+has nothing to do with a person's ability to give and receive love.
 In fact, some cancer

 survivors develop qualities that may make them more attractive to others, like a greater

 passion for life and the desire to make the most of their experiences.

 Find support.
 You're not alone.
 Other teens have gone through

 what you're feeling now.
 You can connect and share experiences through online networks

 and cancer blogs.
 It also may help to find a support group or counselor who can help

 you work through the feelings you're bound to have during your treatment.
 Find support